Safavid Georgia: 16th century

-The first Safavid king (shah) Ismail I (1501–1524) made the two kingdoms of Kartli and Kakheti his vassals as early as the 1510s.
+The first Safavid Shah Ismail I made the two kingdoms of Kartli and Kakheti his vassals as early as the 1510s.
 However, distracted by the task of establishing power in Iran, he did not tighten his hold on Georgia.
-He did raid Georgia a number of times, notably in 1518, which reconfirmed its status as a vassal, and in 1522, which resulted in Tiflis being garrisoned by a large Safavid force, but it was only under his son and successor Tahmasp I (r.
-1524–1576) that a genuine province with Safavid-appointed rulers and governors began to take shape.
+He did raid Georgia a number of times, notably in 1518, which reconfirmed its status as a vassal, and in 1522, which resulted in Tbilisi being garrisoned by a large Safavid force, but it was only under his son and successor Tahmasp I that a genuine province with Safavid-appointed rulers and governors began to take shape.